But How Do I Get My Kid to LISTEN?!

 7. Set up routines.
 Most of parents' communication to kids consists of nagging.
 No wonder children don't listen.
 The more routines you have, the less you have to be a drill sergeant.
 What kinds of routines?
 Habits, like what the kids do before they leave the house (brush teeth, use toilet, pack backpack, put on shoes, etc.) If you take photos of your child doing these tasks and put them onto a small poster, your child will learn them over time.
 Put her in charge of what she needs to do.
 She'll have a new skill and your role will be limited to asking questions: "What else do you have to do before you leave the house?
 Let's check your schedule."

 8. Listen.
 If you stare at your screen while your child tells you about his day, you're role modeling how communication is handled in your house.
-If you really want your child to listen to you, listen to him.
-Just stop what you're doing and listen.
+If you really want your child to listen to you, stop what you're doing and listen.
 It only takes a few minutes.
 Do this when he's a preschooler and he'll still be willing to talk to you when he's a teenager.
 You'll be so glad you did.

 9. Watch for understanding.
 Most of the time when kids don't "listen" they just haven't tuned in to us.
 But if your child repeatedly seems unable to process your instructions, she may have an auditory processing disorder.
 Adopt the tips above and experiment with giving your child multi-step instructions.
 If you're concerned, consult with your pediatrician for referral to an audiologist.